 Frederick is a Manager of College completion with Collegiate’s CA Next program.
-He works with 2016 and 2017 alumni to assist them in achieving all of their post secondary goals.
+He works with 2016 and 2017 alumni to assist them in achieving all of their post-secondary goals.
 Frederick graduated from the University of New Orleans in New Orleans, LA where he received his degree in Secondary Education: Biology.
 He is currently pursuing his Master of Arts in Higher Education Administration.
 Frederick taught Physical Science at Edna Karr High School as well as Human Anatomy and Physiology and Biology II.
 In college, he worked as an Orientation Leader & Coordinator getting students ready for their college careers.
 He has also spent time with STAIR NOLA where he served as a tutor and site director.

 Frederick says he is excited to join an organization with a mission and values that truly resonate with him personally.
 Collegiate Academies’ mindset to change education on a national scale motivates him every day.

-As the Director of College Completion with Collegiate’s CA Next program, Lauren works to ensure that all Collegiate Academies alumni complete college with the knowledge and skills to live out their passions and achieve their rigorous lifelong goals.
+As the Senior Director of College Success with Collegiate’s CA Next program, Lauren works to ensure that all Collegiate Academies alumni complete college with the knowledge and skills to live out their passions and achieve their rigorous lifelong goals.
 Lauren graduated from Tulane University, where she started her work in New Orleans schools, in 2007.
 From 2011-2014, Lauren was the Director of External Affairs at KIPP NYC, connecting their schools and programs with families, community leaders, politicians and the media.
 Prior to that, she was the Director of Operations and Community Service at Sojourner Truth Academy in New Orleans where she was charged with developing parts of their social justice curriculum through student-led community service.
 She also served as Sci Academy’s College Counselor and Student Enrollment Manager in the school’s third year of existence.

 Lauren returned to Collegiate Academies in 2015 because of her love for the students, the alumni, the team, and the work.